ebanx/lib-js/README.md

 ### 3. Create a credit card request

-Lets start by collecting credit-card details an preparing a request token, please notice that other payment methods are also supported, see [payment methods]().
+Lets start by collecting credit card details and preparing a request token, please notice that other payment methods are also supported, see [payment methods]().

 #### card.createToken

-Creates a single use token used to pass credit-card information to your server in a safe way.
+Creates a single use token used to pass credit card information to your server in a safe way.

 ```javascript
 var createTokenCallback = function(ebanxResponse) {